-- C.5.1 The Chairman, through the Secretary to the Board or the Office of the (CEO), ensures that the Directors receive accurate, timely and clear information.
-Management has an obligation to provide such information and Directors seek clarifications or amplification where necessary. - C.5.2 The Secretary of the Board and Group Corporate Governance advise the Board on all governance matters. - C.5.3 The Board ensures that Directors, especially Non-Executive, have access to independent professional advice at the Group's expense where they judge it necessary to discharge their responsibilities as Directors.
-Committees are provided with sufficient resources to undertake their duties and are empowered to seek independent, professional advice whenever required. - C.5.4 All Eurobank Directors have access to the advice and services of the Company Secretary, who is responsible to the Board for ensuring that Board procedures are complied with.
+C.5.1 The Chairman, through the Secretary to the Board, ensures that the Directors receive accurate, timely and clear information.
+Management has an obligation to provide such information and Directors seek clarifications or amplification where necessary.

+C.5.2 The Secretary of the Board and Group Corporate Governance support the Board on all governance matters.

+C.5.3 The Board ensures that Directors, especially Non-Executive, have access to independent professional advice at the Group's expense when they judge it necessary to discharge their responsibilities as Directors.
+Committees are provided with sufficient resources to undertake their duties and are empowered to seek independent, professional advice whenever required.

+C.5.4 All Directors have access to the advice and services of the Company Secretary, who is responsible to the Board for ensuring that Board procedures are complied with.
 Both the appointment and removal of the Board Secretary are matters for the Board as a whole.